Two Moderate Governors From Both Sides of Aisle Discuss Cooperation

 Youngkin, who was a businessman for 25 years before running for office in 2021, narrowly won Virginia by tapping into the parental rights movement that was sweeping the country.

-During the pandemic, parents were able to see what their children were being taught, including far left race and gender ideologies.
+During the pandemic, parents were able to see what their children were being taught, including far-left race and gender ideologies.
 Many parents objected and began showing up at school board meetings to protest what their children were being taught in public schools.

-Youngkin rode that wave into office, narrowly winning against Terry McAuliffe, which highlighted his ability to unite populous Trump supporters with other Republicans.
+Youngkin rode that wave into office, narrowly winning against Terry McAuliffe, which highlighted his ability to unite Trump supporters with other Republicans.

 Engage for Change